annnhuang/annnhuang.github.io/now.md

 <img src="/assets/images/now/river.jpg" alt="alternate text" width="500" height="350">

-- Reading: [Empire of AI](https://www.youtube.com/watch?v=tDQ0vZETJtE&ab_channel=StanfordGraduateSchoolofBusiness) by Karen Hao, Computer Power and Human Reason by Joseph Weizenbaum
+- Reading: [Empire of AI](https://www.youtube.com/watch?v=tDQ0vZETJtE&ab_channel=StanfordGraduateSchoolofBusiness) by Karen Hao, Computer Power and Human Reason by Joseph Weizenbaum, [Introduction to Human-Computer Interaction](https://academic.oup.com/book/60808?login=true) by Kasper Hornbæk et. al.
 - Busy with: Applying to postdoc positions
 - Growing: Trying to be patient and not to take rejections personally, also believing that the right opportunity will come